 Please do not e-mail us to ask if we received your submission.
 If the online submissions system acknowledged your submission, or if you received an e-mail confirming receipt of your submission, then rest assured that we have received it and we will review it within four months.

-We read unsolicited fiction, poetry, and nonfiction submissions June 15 to July 15, and October 1 to November 1 each year through our Submittable portal.
-We read nonfiction pitches from June 15 to December 1.
+We read unsolicited fiction, poetry, and nonfiction submissions July 1-31 through our Submittable portal.
 Due to the high volume of unsolicited work, we cannot respond to submissions outside of these reading periods.
 We only read unsolicited works submitted through our Submittable portal.
 Previous VQR contributors are welcome to contact the staff directly regarding their submissions.